-A maximum of eighteen (18) credits, or the required course load of one full-time student may be taken per semester, by a member (s) of the Adjunct's immediate family, during that semester when the Adjunct Faculty member is actively employed.
+A maximum of eighteen (18) credits, or the required course load of one full-time student may be taken per semester, by member(s) of the Adjunct's immediate family.
 If the employment status of the Adjunct Faculty member terminates for any reason prior to the completion of the session or semester during which the Adjunct Faculty member or dependent is enrolled, the Adjunct Faculty member shall pay the prorated cost of the tuition for that session or semester from the date on which he/she is no longer actively employed.